 This course concentrates on the information and skills required of a fire service officer in conducting duties related to fire prevention.
-The bulk of the course concenstudent's permanent academic record.
+The bulk of the course concentrates on fire inspection techniques and pre-fire planning exercises.

 Introduces the fire officer to concepts and skills required in the process of course development and presentation.
-Emphasis is placed on identifying the curriculum, developing learning objectives and creating teaching outlines This course meets requirements for Illinois state certification as an Instructor II.
+Emphasis is placed on identifying the curriculum, developing learning objectives and creating teaching outlines.
+This course meets requirements for Illinois state certification as an Instructor II.

-FSC 296 Fire Service Management III nrs.
-Course is designed to introduce students to some of the essential skills necess to function effectively as a senior staff officer in the modern fire service.
-Topics cover include reports and documentation, policy and procedure promulgation, discipling personnel evaluation, hiring practices, public relations, and information managements. red ne, FSC 297 Fire Service Management IV ırs.
-Focus of this course allows students to consider and apply management princip in the context of the functions of senior staff within a fire department.
-Topics inclu personnel management, labor relations, health and safety and information management. ude Blazing Your Trail FYE 101 Blazing Your Trail1 cr. hr.
-Directed to new students, this course provides a supportive transition to the curve of higher education.
-Course objectives aim at preparing students for the colle experience by acquiring effective learning techniques and by becoming aware of avable college resources for academic and personal growth.
-This course also developments' abilities, which will assist them with the complexities of college life. cul- ege ⁄ail- GERMAN GER 101 German I4 cr. ł hrs.
-An introduction to basic German grammatical structures, pronunciation and voculary.
-The course emphasizes development of communicative competence in Germ hence the focus on listening comprehension, reading, speaking and writing skills.
-To course also addresses various cultural aspects of the German-speaking countries at thus develops students' cultural awareness.
-3 lecture hours, 2 lab hours ian; Γhe GER 102 German II ırs.
-Prerequisite: GER 101 with a grade of "C" or above This course is a continuation of German I, building on the skills acquired dur German I - basic grammatical structures, pronunciation and vocabulary.
-Focus of to course will be the further development of communicative competence in Germ The emphasis will be on listening comprehension, reading, speaking and writing sk The course also addresses various cultural aspects of the German-speaking countrand continues to develop students' cultural awareness.
-3 lecture hours, 2 lab hour the an. ills. ries HEALTH, PHYSICAL EDUCATION AND RECREATION HPR 100 Lifetime Fitness and Wellness2 cr. h nrs.
-Designed to serve as a guide to implement a complete lifetime fitness program the student.
-Students will be introduced to physical activities that will maintain fitnesh wellness, as well as prescriptive exercises and activities to develop and maint a healthy lifestyle.
+Course is designed to introduce students to some of the essential skills necessary to function effectively as a senior staff officer in the modern fire service.
+Topics covered include reports and documentation, policy and procedure promulgation, discipline, personnel evaluation, hiring practices, public relations, and information management.

+FSC 297 Fire Service Management IV ......
+3 cr. hrs.

+Focus of this course allows students to consider and apply management principles in the context of the functions of senior staff within a fire department.
+Topics include personnel management, labor relations, health and safety and information management.

+BLAZING YOUR TRAIL

+FYE 101 Blazing Your Trail......1 cr. hr.

+Directed to new students, this course provides a supportive transition to the culture of higher education.
+Course objectives aim at preparing students for the college experience by acquiring effective learning techniques and by becoming aware of available college resources for academic and personal growth.
+This course also develops students' abilities, which will assist them with the complexities of college life.

+GERMAN

+GER 101 German I ......
+4 cr. hrs.

+An introduction to basic German grammatical structures, pronunciation and vocabulary.
+The course emphasizes development of communicative competence in German; hence the focus on listening comprehension, reading, speaking and writing skills.
+The course also addresses various cultural aspects of the German-speaking countries and thus develops students' cultural awareness.
+3 lecture hours, 2 lab hours

+GER 102 German II......
+4 cr. hrs.

+Prerequisite: GER 101 with a grade of "C" or above

+This course is a continuation of German I, building on the skills acquired during German I - basic grammatical structures, pronunciation and vocabulary.
+Focus of the course will be the further development of communicative competence in German.
+The emphasis will be on listening comprehension, reading, speaking and writing skills.
+The course also addresses various cultural aspects of the German-speaking countries and continues to develop students' cultural awareness.
+3 lecture hours, 2 lab hours

+HEALTH, PHYSICAL EDUCATION AND RECREATION

+HPR 100 Lifetime Fitness and Wellness ......
+2 cr. hrs.

+Designed to serve as a guide to implement a complete lifetime fitness program for the student.
+Students will be introduced to physical activities that will maintain fitness and wellness, as well as prescriptive exercises and activities to develop and maintain a healthy lifestyle.
 A thorough fitness/risk factor assessment will be conducted.
-1 I ture hour, 2 lab hours ess ain HPR 101 History and Principles of Health, Physical Education & Recreation 3 cr. h nrs.
+1 lecture hour, 2 lab hours

+HPR 101 History and Principles of Health, Physical Education & Recreation....
+3 cr. hrs.

 History, philosophy, and function of physical education.

-HPR 105 Health and Hygiene2 cr. h าrs.
-A study of personal health issues with the goal of developing decision-mak skills.
-An emphasis is placed on health behavior and health decision making deal with consumer choices, personal habit choices, sexual choices, and chemical choices, are the consumer control of t ling
+HPR 105 Health and Hygiene ......
+2 cr. hrs.

+A study of personal health issues with the goal of developing decision-making skills.
+An emphasis is placed on health behavior and health decision making dealing with consumer choices, personal habit choices, sexual choices, and chemical choices.
+Available via Internet only.